-Restore Oakland combines a restorative economic and justice
+Restore Oakland combines restorative justice and economics

 on February 20, 2018

 Several Oakland organizations are uniting to bring economic growth to the city by opening a community advocacy and training center in a renovated building on International Boulevard, in the center of the Fruitvale community.
 Restore Oakland will provide community members with job preparation programs and offer services like a tenants’ rights clinic and a restaurant that will also be a work training site.

 “There’s the work that is going to be happening in the building, but what is equally critical is we envision really mobilizing the community,” said Liam Chinn, executive director of Restore Oakland.
 “Restore Oakland will be sort of a base in the area to build power in the community and really work to transform our economic and justice systems and to create more safe and secure futures for people in East Oakland and their families.”

 The Ella Baker Center for Human Rights and Restaurant Opportunity Centers United— both founding members of Restore Oakland—jointly purchased the building in late 2016.
 Before it was purchased, the building was empty, but long ago, it was a record store.
 The two-floor building standing on 34th Avenue and International Boulevard is approximately 17,000 square feet.
 The total cost of the building was about $3 million, but the complete budget for the building, renovation, and programming is $16 million.
 According to Chinn, that amount was collected through donations from companies such as Google.org, the San Francisco Foundation, Novo Foundation, and the New Market Tax Credit, which is a federally-funded program that provides tax incentives for investing in low-income neighborhoods.